 “For God did not send the Son into the world to judge the world, but that the world might be saved through Him.
 He who believes in Him is not judged; he who does not believe has been judged already, because he has not believed in the name of the only begotten Son of God.
 19 This is the judgment, that the Light has come into the world, and men loved the darkness rather than the Light, for their deeds were evil.”

 Prior to my surgery last week, I had to sign a consent form.
-Even before that, I was told of all the possible risks and complications including a torn heart muscle, punctured lung, torn artery, partial paralysis, stroke during the operation or even death.
+I was told of all the possible risks and complications of the procedure including a torn heart muscle, punctured lung, torn artery, partial paralysis, stroke during the operation or even death.

-The list of possible risks was long, but the absolute greatest risk we can take in this life is denying God by refusing to believe in His Son, Jesus, and not accepting the free offer of the forgiveness of our sins.
+The list of possible risks was long, but understand the absolute greatest risk we can take in this life is ignoring or denying God by refusing to believe in His Son, Jesus, and not accepting His free gift: the offer of forgiveness of our sins.

 Acts 4:12 states: “And there is salvation in no one else; for there is no other name under heaven that has been given among men by which we must be saved.”